18 January, 2009

 Sourdough Bagels Process:

 Once rested, begin to knead until the dough is smooth and velvety.
-If you do find it sticks a bit, use your bench scraper to help gather the wet bits; after a bit of work, it will stop being sticky.
+Use your bench scraper to help gather any stray bits of dough and keep things in one ball.
 The kneading will take about 10 – 15 minutes or so.
+Feel free to take a 5 minute break during the kneading; the dough, covered and allowed to rest as well, will be easier to keep kneading when the gluten has relaxed.
 Check if you can successfully do the windowpane test and knead for 5 minutes more if you can’t.
-Check again.
-Once it passes, it’s ready to rise.
+Check again; once it passes, it’s ready to bulk proof.

 If your mixer is straining, pausing, starts to smell like it’s overheating or is getting hot to the touch, STOP.

 Alternatively, you may want to mix by hand for the larger amounts; yes it can be done and has been for eons before stand mixers were invented.
 It is simply not worth burning out a $200+ machine to make a dozen bagels.
 Go the old fashioned route and save your mixer.
 You’ll then be able to really say “I made these by hand”.

 First, at low speed (1 on a Kitchenaid) use the dough hook attachment to mix all of the ingredients together roughly for a minute or two until pretty much no dry flour remains; you may need to stop the machine and get at the dry flour at the bottom with a spatula or bowl scraper.

 Once you have a rough mass, increase to speed 2 and knead the dough for five minutes.
 Pull this dough off the hook and let it rest, covered, for it’s 5 to 10 minute autolyse rest.
 This pause also lets your machine cool down as it will likely have strained a fair bit.